VA Disability Combined Rating Calculator

 The bilateral factor explained

 Example: Left knee 20% + Right knee 10%.
-Using VA math, these combine to 28%.
-The bilateral factor adds 10% of 28 (= 2.8), giving 30.8%.
-That 30.8 is then combined with your other disabilities as if it were a single rating.
+On the § 4.25 table these combine to 28%.
+The bilateral factor adds 10% of 28 (= 2.8), giving 30.8%, which rounds to 31%.
+That 31% is then combined with your other disabilities as if it were a single rating.

 The bilateral factor only applies when both sides have a compensable (greater than 0%) rating.
 A 0% rating on one side does not trigger it.
 If both sides are affected, review whether each side is separately documented and claimed.
 An accredited VSO can help confirm how to file bilateral conditions.